bitburner-official/bitburner-src/src/Documentation/doc/programming/go_algorithms.md

 ```
 Detect expansion moves:
    For each point on the board:
-      * If the emtpy point is a valid move, and
+      * If the empty point is a valid move, and
       * If the point is not an open space reserved to protect the network [see getRandomMove()], and
       * If a point to the north, south, east, or west is a friendly router